krolyxon/tros/README.md

 3. **Hard**: You lose the game when you make a single wrong guess.

 ## Levels
 - There are total 10 levels and the number of elements the list has depends upon it.
-The levels are as follows:
+- When you reach the level 10 and make the right guess, You win the game.

 | Level | Elements |
 |-------|----------|